Daph1986/Postfly-business-card-creator/TESTING.md

 ```
 This resulted in the following: <br>
 <img src="assets/images/testing_images/safari_button_bug2.jpeg" alt="Safari button bug 2" width="35%" height="35%"> <br>
-After inspecting the type and value seemed to be the problem, so the css styling was removed again and the code for the reset button in creator.html was changed to:
+After inspecting the type and value seemed to be the problem, so the CSS styling was removed again and the code for the reset button in creator.html was changed to:
 ```
 <a class="waves-effect btn-large btn-postfly button-spacing" href="creator.html">Reset</a>
 ```